B.S.N. On-Campus Admission

 - Chemistry 116/Lab—Intro Organic and Biochemistry (or Chemistry 122/Lab & Biology 150, 151/Labs)

-- Obtain a C or higher in all other prerequisite nursing coursework
+- Obtain a letter grade of C or higher in all other prerequisite nursing coursework

 - No withdrawals or repeats will be allowed in any nursing prerequisite coursework